| What You

 chinchilla, being allergic to hay and dust can cause breathing problems.
 There have been cases where some owners ended up using an inhaler for

+breathing purposes.
 The owner can become allergic to

 the chinchilla itself and end up with rhinitis.
 Rhinitis is when the mucous membranes of the nose get